MsPASS Components#

 That example uses the defaults for the constructor, but as you can see from the docstring there are optional arguments to define connection data for “database” and “scheduler” services.

-There are two “getter” methods that are used in most MsPASS workflows.
-The first is the one to fetch the database client:
+The following “getter” methods are used in many MsPASS workflows.
+The first fetches the database client:

 dbclient = mspass_client.get_database_client()